Table of contents

 Only a Canadian resident may fish for halibut under an electronic licence in Areas 23, 121 and 123.
 Non–residents of Canada wishing to fish for and retain halibut in Management Areas 121, 23 and 123 must purchase an electronic licence through a Canadian Independent Access Provider.

 A Canadian resident is an individual who normally resides in Canada.
 Proof of residency must be provided on request.
 A Non-Canadian resident is any individual who does not live in Canada.
-Fees do not include taxes.
+All fees are inclusive of appropriate taxes.

 |Licence Type & Duration||Fee: Non-Resident||Fee: Resident|